trimstray/test-your-sysadmin-skills/README.md

 and every time you deploy there you are testing a unique combination of deploy code + software + environment.

 Every once in a while a good solution is regular cloning of the production servers to create testing servers.
+You can create instances with an exact copy of your production environment under a dev/test with snapshots, for example:

+- generate a snapshot of production
+- copy the snapshot to staging (or other)
+- create a new disk using this snapshot

 Sure, you can spin up clones of various system components or entire systems, and capture real traffic to replay offline (the gold standard of systems testing).
 But many systems are too big, complex, and cost-prohibitive to clone.

 Before environment synchronization a good way is keeping track of every change that you make to the testing environment and provide a way for propagating this to the production environment, so that you do not skip any step and do it as smoothly as possible.